stevenschmatz/ENGR-100/Lecture_Notes/lecture_2.md

 ### Verilog

 Verilog is a hardware description language (HDL).
+It looks a lot like C, but it is *not a programming language*.